What we saw at Saturday’s Seahawks training camp

 While Witherspoon batted one pass from him, Metcalf got open a number of other times and turned in the offensive highlight of the day when he reeled in a roughly 70-yard TD pass from Wilson.

-Wilson rolled out on the play to buy time from the rush — and in these early non-contract days of practice, it’s worth remembering that the offense is generally allowed to play out plays that might end more quickly in a real game.
+Wilson rolled out on the play to buy time from the rush — and in these early noncontact days of practice, it’s worth remembering that the offense is generally allowed to play out plays that might end more quickly in a real game.
 But whether Wilson might have gotten hit on the play in a real game, it was a really pretty one regardless as Wilson lofted a deep, arcing pass to Metcalf who made the grab to race into the end zone.

 Metcalf also almost had another TD on what was a pretty catch in the corner of the end zone but was officially ruled out of bounds.